 Jim: The tongue – you know the…

 Jim: …Scripture talks about our tongue being evil.
 And we speak those words, and you can’t wrap them back up.
 Once they leave your mouth, they’re there.

 Deborah: That’s why you – you tell yourself – see, there should be affirmations that we – one of ones – one of my affirmations is from Proverbs 31.
 I don’t remember the exact Scripture.
 But it says, “She opens her mouth with wisdom, and on her tongue is the law of kindness.”
 So, I’ll say that’s me.
-I open my mouth with wisdom.
-Now, I don’t always do it, but I – I determine that to be my – my standard.
-I open my mouth with wisdom, and on my tongue is the law of kindness.
+I opened my mouth with wisdom.
+Now, I don’t always do it, but I determined that to be my – my standard.
+I opened my mouth with wisdom, and on my tongue is the law of kindness.
 Now, I can tell you when I didn’t open my mouth with wisdom, when I hired somebody who didn’t know what he was doing, and I was so frustrated with the fact that he was – had lied about his experience, one day I was giving him something, and I said, “What is the problem?
 This isn’t brain surgery” (laughter).